HenrySaller/sfdx-watch/README.md

 ### SCSS

-Compiles *'.scss'* files to *'.css'* using the same name and within the same folder.
+Compiles *'.scss'* and *'.sass'* files to *'.css'* using the same name and within the same folder.
 This allows you to rename your *'.css'* files to *'.scss'* in the existing components and start writing modular SCSS without any additional changes.

 This logic can be applied to any folder within you 'package'.
 For example 'static resources' can also benefit from *'.scss'* syntax.